 Fuel Type: Gas, Propane, Electric (only if natural gas is not connected to the building, or if conditions of Section 150.2(b)1Giic or 150.2(b)1Giid are met).

-Rated Input Type: Enter the equipment input rating type, for gas or propane fired the units are Btuh, for electric fired system the units are kW.
+Rated Input Type: Enter the equipment input rating type.
+Btuh for gas or propane fired units, and kW for electric fired systems.

 Rated Input Value: Enter the numeric value of the rated input.

-Heating Efficiency Type: Energy Factor, AFUE, or Thermal Efficiency.
+Heating Efficiency Type: Energy Factor, AFUE, Thermal Efficiency, or Uniform Energy Factor.
 From product literature or a California Energy Commission directory.

-Heating Efficiency Value: Enter the value from product literature or a California Energy Commission directory
+Heating Efficiency Value: Enter the value from product literature or California Energy Commission directory

-Standby Loss (%): Applies only to large storage water heaters; enter N/A for small storage or instantaneous water heaters.
+Standby Loss (%): Applies only to large storage water heaters; enter N/A for small storage, instantaneous, or heat pump water heaters.

 Exterior Insulation R-Value: Enter the R-value if exterior insulation on the storage tank is installed.